adzil/tsplus/README.md

 ```

 This command will do in-memory compilation so if you planning on run the app
-with `npm start` later, please compile it first using `npm run compile`.
+with `npm start` later, please build it first using `npm run build`.

 Please **DO NOT** use this command for production.
 You can use process manager
 such as PM2 to manage your production code.